starlab-io/magicwand-commsbackbone/docs/report/report.md

 Introduction
 ------------
 Methods for Automatic Generalized Instrumentation of Components for Wholesale Application and Network Defense (MAGICWAND), is a project designed to demonstrate a groundbreaking approach to detecting low-volume, distributed denial of service (LVDDoS) attacks delivered as part of a protected operating environment for off-the-shelf applications and services.
 MAGICWAND has been developed to meet the needs of the Technical Area 3 portion of the extreme Distributed Denial of Service (XD3) Broad Agency Announcement.
 MAGICWAND can be split into two main components - the mitigation and detection engine developed by Two Six Labs and the Isolated Network Stack (INS) component developed by StarLab.
 The the scope of this document is limited to the INS component of MAGICWAND and will not cover other components of the MAGICWAND system, except when referring to the parts of the system designed to interface with the detection and mitigation system.

 High level overview of the INS
 ---------------------------------
 The purpose of the INS is to provide a level of isolation between an application residing in a protected virtual machine and a potential attacker.
-The way this is accomplished is by intercepting all syscalls pertaining to internet sockets and forwarding them over a xen shared memory ring buffer via custom message protocol to a specially modified rumprun unikernel.
+The way this is accomplished is by intercepting all syscalls pertaining to internet sockets and forwarding them over a xen shared memory ring buffer via custom message protocol to a modified rumprun unikernel.
 Once the rumprun unikernel recieves the message, it is translated into the relevant syscall and executed.

-***

-NOTES

-Shim
-Driver
-INS

-Describe the overall Magicwand project at a high level, what we we're trying to accomplish and the problem we we're trying to solve.
-Then describe the subsystems and features Star Lab worked on in particular.
-Emphasize this particular document will only cover the Star Lab portion of the project.
-A couple of paragraphs, we can probably pull a lot of information from the original proposal.

-END NOTES

-***

 Summary of Work
 ===============

+The Star Lab team has successfully implemented and tested the full application agnostic isolated network stack (INS) with multiple applications.
+This includes using the NetFlow API to monitor application network traffic and running multiplefront end UniKernel VMs to handle large request load.

+This includes the following accomplishments:

+1. Application agnostic shared library interface to the isolated network stacktested with Apache2 and NGINX web servers.

+2. Loaded MwComms linux kernel driver in a Xen VM and communicated with multiplefront end Xen VMs running fully tunable Unikernels.

+3. Using the Xen high speed memory channel for transferring data between the protected VM kernel driver and each INS instance.

+4. Monitored protected application network traffic using the MwComms driver NetFlowinterface.
+Successfully sent request/response  messages over NetFlow interface in preparation for handling mitigation commands.

+5. Run multiple UniKernel front end Xen VMs to handle network socket requests.
+EachUniKernel is separately tunable by MwComms using the NetFlow interface.

+6. Implemented a front end load balancer used to spin up new INS instances thatdynamically handle network traffic flowing to the protected application.
+Testedwith 23 INS instances supporting 10,350 simultaneous connections.

+7. Designed and implemented protocol for communicating socket call parameters and returnvalues between Xen paravirtualized guests over high speed Xen shared memory ring buffer.

+8. Created a custom virtual filesystem to reduce ring buffer congestion and improveperformance.
+Previously a message had to traverse the ring buffer, wait through a poll call andreturn again.
+With the custom VFS, polling is done on custom file objects that get updatedbehind the scenes.

+9. Modified Rump UniKernel maximum allowable open files value which originally limited thesystem to have around 200 open sockets to allow over 4000 connections to one INS instance.

+10. Limited INS to roughly 30ms per transaction overhead in data throughput tests.

 A higher level list of all the work completed by Star Lab as part of the project.
 Basically, where we spent our time and effort, maybe highlight unique or impactful